done1892/Square-Images-Colorization/README.md

 # Square Images Colorization

 This repo contains a project focused on the developing of a colorization system for images depicting (not only) cities squares.
-This project is under development.
 The idea is to produce two different models: the first based on an autoencoder structure and the second gans-based.

 ## Setup the deep learning environment